D-GNTDWI/unswstudent/README.md

     //With the support of Bombal, I have tinkered around with Wifite below.
     //Note this doesn't work with WSL2 (due to network adapter access).
     //$ sudo wifite
-    //"Error: airmon-ng did not find any wireless interfaces" etc
+    //Encountered "Error: airmon-ng did not find any wireless interfaces" etc
     //$ sudo apt update
     //$ sudo apt install hcxdumptool
     //$ sudo apt-get install libpcap-dev